Sound Insulation Guide overview

 Why the Guide matters for the ExAC

-The Guide is the place where the gap between lab STC and real-building acoustic performance becomes a design problem with named variables.
-Examitect's ExAC study plan lists it as a supplementary resource for one objective: Section 3, objective 8.3 (Evaluate assemblies and details).
+Supplementary reference for objective 8.3 (Evaluate assemblies and details).
 The primary references for 8.3 are CHING Chapters 3 to 8 and Chapter 10, and CHOP Chapters 2.5, 5.4, and 6.4.
+Use this Guide to deepen your understanding of acoustic detailing, not as a primary study source.

 SectionWhat it coversWhy it matters on the ExAC

 Design Approach Four steps: select possible partitions, establish basic framing details, optimize surface treatments, and establish the topping and floor covering.
-A clean mental model for evaluating a proposed detail.
-Often the easiest way to answer a multiple-choice question is to walk down the four steps.
+A ready-made decision tree for evaluating a proposed detail.
+Most multiple-choice questions about acoustic performance can be answered by walking down these four steps.

 Key Sound Insulation Guide terms every ExAC candidate should know